weareunderdesign/rnbw.design/colorpaper.md

 ## wait but why

-brand story - people think rainbow is just half circle, but the truth is a rainbow is a full circle. surprising, right? when we usually see a rainbow, it's from the ground and our horizon limits our view to just a half-circle or arc. but if you ever get a chance to see a rainbow from an airplane, or from a high mountain, you'll see it's a complete circle. this is due to the raindrops scattering light in every direction, and it's only our perspective on the ground that limits our view.
+people think rainbow is just half circle, but the truth is a rainbow is a full circle. surprising, right? when we usually see a rainbow, it's from the ground and our horizon limits our view to just a half-circle or arc. but if you ever get a chance to see a rainbow from an airplane, or from a high mountain, you'll see it's a complete circle. this is due to the raindrops scattering light in every direction, and it's only our perspective on the ground that limits our view.

 like a rainbow, the whole world of design and development often goes unseen. we get tangled up in tiny details, forgetting the big picture.